Published by Carl Hedinger. Last Updated on November 3, 2023.

 54 miles from Asheville (1 hour 11 minutes)

 Trail Length: 3.9 miles round trip

-We have a lot of favorite Blue Ridge Parkway sections and the area that includes Crabtree Falls (MP 339) is one of them.
-Seeing the gorgeous 70-foot waterfall requires a 2.5-mile hike through hardwoods and rhododendron-covered paths.
+We have a lot of favorite Blue Ridge Parkway sections and the area around Crabtree Falls (MP 339) is one of them.
+Seeing the gorgeous 70-foot waterfall requires a 2.5-mile round-trip hike through hardwoods and rhododendron-covered paths.

 On its own, a view of the falls from the wooden bridge that crosses over the creek is worthy of the drive and hike.